Backed by Awesome Motive.

 Lazy Loading

 Implement lazy loading for WebP images to improve page load times by deferring the loading of images until they are needed.
-This is particularly beneficial for long-scrolling pages or websites with numerous photos.
+This is an excellent choice for long-scrolling pages or websites with numerous photos.

 Many JavaScript libraries, such as LazyLoad or native browser lazy loading, support lazy loading implementation.